Conflict can challenge you to grow

 1. Rethink your priorities

 Conflict can make you rethink your priorities and examine what you are trying to achieve.
 When you’re in disagreement with someone, take a step back.
-Go over your interests and what is it that you really want to achieve.
-Is it really worth it?
+Go over your interests and what it is that you want to achieve.
+Is it worth it?
 If so – why?
 If not, why are you continuing it?
 Sometimes you have to learn which battles you might want to pursue.
-In the beginnings of the sign of a conflict arising, you might want to simply let things go.
+In the beginning of the sign of a conflict arising, you might want to let things go simply.

 2. Brings patterns of behaviour to the fore